-We recently caught up with Jonny Morris to ask a few questions about his experience in our Emergency Management for Operational Continuity (EMOC) program.
+We recently caught up with Jonny Morris to ask a few questions about his experience in our Emergency Management for Organizational Continuity (EMOC) program.
 Here is what he said:

 Why were you interested in taking the EMOC program?
 What were you hoping to get from it?